zeromonio/zeromon/README.md

 When using AWS, you will need to SSH to your EC2 instance as the `ubuntu` user with the SSH key that you used when deploying via AWS.
 Once logged in via SSH as the `ubuntu` user, you will want to run `sudo -i` to switch to the `root` user account.

-### DigitalOcean
+### DigitalOcean / Linode

-With DigitalOcean, you should be able to SSH to your Droplet as the `root` user directly using a password or SSH key, depending upon whether you selected a public key when deploying.
+With both DigitalOcean and Linode, you should be able to SSH to your Droplet or Linode as the `root` user directly using a password or SSH key, depending upon whether you selected a public key when deploying.

 ## HTTPS/SSL _(optional)_